IamSadiq/asset-management-dapp-api/README.md

 # Contributing
 + This project is open to contributors
 + The smart contract is written in solidity
++ We might still need to consider what data needs to be made public (ethereum blockchain) and what needs to be kept private in the database.

 # Features
 + Create Asset: Create and register asset to an owner